 The show dairy has been open 365 days a year since 1989.
 Inside, visitors get to see firsthand how around 8,000 liters of milk are turned into cheese each day.
 In addition to fascinating facts and the story behind this traditional Swiss product, you can also learn how to make cheese yourself!

-Visitors can watch and lend a hand as fresh cheese is made daily at 2:00 p.m.
+As of April, visitors can watch and lend a hand as fresh cheese is made daily.
 Combined with the “King’s Way” tour, it is a truly cheese-y experience that can also be booked for groups.

 Königsweg (King's Way)